-The Honeylocust is a tough, medium-sized flowering tree, usually growing 60-80 feet tall, that casts a light shade.
-It has a rounded spreading crown, with greenish yellow to greenish white flowers appearing in May or June.
+The Honeylocust is a tough, medium-sized shade tree that usually grows around 60′ to 80′ tall.
+It has greenish-yellow to greenish-white flowers that appear in May or June.
 This is an adaptable tree well suited for streets and parking lots.

-The ‘Skycole’ cultivar is a relatively old line dating from 1957, bred for use in cities and streetscapes.
+The ‘Skycole’ cultivar is a relatively old line dating from 1957.
+It was bred for use in cities and streetscapes.
 This variety is thornless, nearly seedless, and its leaves turn an attractive yellow color in the fall.
-An attractive feature of this variety is that the ‘Skycole’ cultivar does not require much water, and is heat tolerant, making it a perfect tree to plant for community foresters and college campuses.
+Another great feature of this variety is that the ‘Skycole’ cultivar does not require much water and is heat tolerant.
+This makes it a perfect tree to plant for community foresters and college campuses.

 |Common Name||Common Thornless Honeylocust|